kowallus/mbgc/README.md

 genomes in FASTA (or gzipped FASTA) input format.
 It performs efficiently in terms of compression ratio and speed for various collections but is tailored for bacteria species.
-The implementation obtained >6.6 GB/s (both compression- and decompression-wise) in case of 1k collection of *E. coli* genomes, tested in RAM disk on:
+The implementation obtained >6.6 GB/s (both compression- and decompression-wise) squeezing ~4.9GB collection of 1k *E. coli* genomes to ~4.5MB, tested in RAM disk on:
 Intel Core i9-10940X (14 cores) 3.3 GHz CPU, 128 GB of DDR4-RAM (2666 MHz, CL 16).

 Major features: